LucFrachon/mae-ad/README.md

 ## TODOs

-- Provide a script to rename defect images and set up the expected folder structure.
 - Write inference and evaluation code.
-- Clean up the repo - remove unnecessary files inherited from the original MAE repo.
+- Check coverage and clean up the repo - remove unnecessary files inherited from the original MAE repo.

 ## References